almostearthling/when-command/README.md

 ### Settings

 The program settings are available through the specific *Settings* dialog box, and can be manually set in the main configuration file, which can be found in `~/.config/when-command/when-command.conf`.
-By defaults the settings are as follows:

 The options are: